Sojourner Truth African Heritage Museum

 $15,000 Goal

-The Sojourner Truth African Heritage Museum (also known as The SOJO Museum) has been actively involved in serving youth and families in the South Sacramento area since 1996, when it developed numerous creative arts programs under the National Academic Youth Corps, Inc. Its purpose was to enable youth from culturally diverse backgrounds to stretch their minds and imaginations and to provide a safe environment that stimulates creativity, promotes healthy lifestyles, and develops social skills.
-After obtaining 501(c)(3) non-profit status in 2002, the Museum has offered scores of no- or low-cost programs, workshops, and activities on-site and out in the community to thousands of youths.
+The Sojourner Truth African Heritage Museum, commonly known as The SOJO Museum, has been dedicated to serving youth and families in the South Sacramento area since 1996.
+It began by developing various creative arts programs under the National Academic Youth Corps, Inc. The museum's mission is to empower youth from culturally diverse backgrounds to expand their minds and imaginations while providing a safe environment that fosters creativity, encourages healthy lifestyles, and builds social skills.
+After achieving 501(c)(3) non-profit status in 2002, the museum has offered numerous no-cost or low-cost programs, workshops, and activities both on-site and in the community, benefiting thousands of young people.

-The museum, located in the Florin Business Arts Complex, offers educational programs that focus on diversity and involve children and youth in hands-on art projects.
-It showcases murals, art installations, exhibitions, and programs representing various cultures.
-The Sojourner Truth African Heritage Museum became an official Sacramento Museum in 2008 and has expanded to include a library, media center, and gallery in 2021.
+The museum, situated in the Florin Business Arts Complex, offers educational programs that emphasize diversity and engage children and youth with hands-on art projects.
+It features murals, art installations, exhibitions, and programs representing different cultures.
+The Sojourner Truth African Heritage Museum became an official Sacramento Museum in 2008 and expanded to include a library, media center, and gallery in 2021.

 SOJO serves as both a traditional museum and an educational center for children, youth, families, and the local community.
 SOJO is Sacramento’s only museum featuring African and African American art, artifacts, and multicultural murals.
 SOJO uses art appreciation to teach civic values, cultural accountability, life skills, and wellness.

-2. Youth Docent Program is a workforce development program that trains high school students to become museum docents.
+The Youth Docent Program is a workforce development initiative that trains high school students to become museum docents.
 Participants learn public speaking, writing, and marketing skills.
+Youth Senior Docents

-3. Outreach for the Arts and Education supplements school cirriculum by offering museum tours, workshops, and activities.
+Outreach for the Arts and Education supplements the school curriculum by offering museum tours, workshops, and activities.
 Field trips, wellness classes, and music education through the Technology and Leadership Academy foster peer engagement and academic success.
+SMUD Shine Summer STEAM Camp

-4. Connect Youth and Seniors Creative Arts Program unites youth and seniors.
-Seniors share lifelong skills, fostering connections and preserving cultural knowledge.
+Connect Youth and Seniors Creative Arts Program unites youth and seniors.
+Seniors share lifelong skills, fostering connections, and preserving cultural knowledge.
+Senior Appreciation Awards

 Mission